yaroslavpoltoran/gel_rate_site/README.md

 ## Feedback and Contribution
-If you encounter any issues, have feature suggestions, or would like to contribute to the development of this extension, please visit the [GitHub repository](https://github.com/yaroslavpoltoran/gel_rate_site) and create an issue or pull request.
+If you encounter any issues, have feature suggestions, or would like to contribute to the development of this application, please visit the [GitHub repository](https://github.com/yaroslavpoltoran/gel_rate_site) and create an issue or pull request.

 ## Contact the Project Maintainer